I read something on the weekend that hit me like a stone.

 I beg to differ.

 If I had just one adjective to describe God I would say he is love, but if I were given a second adjective I would say he is good.

 Indeed, God is the very definition of good.
 Look up “good” in the dictionary and it says, “see God.”

-The devil – who is thoroughly bad – doesn’t want us to think of God as being perfectly good.
-But He is good and everything He does is good.
+The devil – who is bad – doesn’t want us to think of God as being perfectly good.
+But God is good and everything he does is good.

 But the Christian says, “God is good” and rejoices!

 It is the goodness of God that makes the good news good.
 Just as there is no bad news in the good news, there’s no badness in God.

 Imagine where we would be if God were bad, or half bad and half good.
 We would live under a cloud of uncertainty, fearful of his mood swings.
 But God is not like that.